Using this Manual

 This manual has been tested on a variety of mobile devices to ensure that it displays correctly.
+However, if you find that you still cannot use the site select the 'mobile' option at the bottom of the screen.
 If you are using an older mobile device it is possible that the manual will not display correctly.

 If you would like the text to be larger, resize the text under the accessibility options, alternatively if you would also like the buttons and the rest of the layout to be enlarged you can use the zoom function within your browser.The majority of devices have the functionality to allow a shortcut to be downloaded to the homescreen by loading the site using the 'url' and using the upload function and tapping 'Add to Home Screen'.
 The functionality may vary between devices, please refer to the manufacturer's instructions.